Code-Institute-Submissions/ci-frontend-project1/README.md

 ### (1) Manual Testing
 The testing for this website is purely using manual testing.
 1. Home Page.
 When users enters the landing page/ home page, they should see a carousel made up of 3 photos images showing people doing yoga poses.
+For all the carousel images, there is a text heading overlay.
 In the third carousel, there is a call to action button to view the class-types.
-When this button is clicked, the webpage redirects to [the service-types section](https://oraclebun.github.io/ci-frontend-project1/#service-types)
+When this button is clicked, the webpage redirects to [the service-types section](https://oraclebun.github.io/ci-frontend-project1/#service-types).
+On mobile screens, the carousel image is cropped but the headings and the call to action button is still placed within the screen.

+1a.
 Users should be able to see a navigation bar at the top of the landing page.
 When the mouse button hovers over the menu items in the navigation bar, it should change to a hand icon.

 'Home' item redirects the page to itself.